utkarshcmu/grafana.org/content/blog/2017-07-28-timeshift-ep6.md

 		<div class="col col--sm-10 blog-plugin-grid__item">
 			<p>
 				<div class="new-plugin-tag"><strong>NEW PLUGIN</strong></div><br/>
 				<a href="https://grafana.com/plugins/michaeldmoore-annunciator-panel?utm_source=blog&utm_campaign=timeshift_6" target="_blank"><strong>Annunciator Panel</strong></a> - Like Singlestat, the Annunciator Panel allows you to show the one main summary stat of a SINGLE series.
 It reduces the series into a single number (by looking at the max, min, average, or sum of values in the series).
 Annunciator also displays upper and lower alarm thresholds, colored to according to the value of the stat relative to the threshold.
-This panel is designed to support simple timeseries data sets - unlike SingleStat, Annunciator does not support table-based data sets.
+This panel is designed to support simple timeseries data sets - unlike Singlestat, Annunciator does not support table-based data sets.
 			</p>
 			<p>
 				<a class="btn btn-outline btn-small" href="https://grafana.com/plugins/michaeldmoore-annunciator-panel?utm_source=blog&utm_campaign=timeshift_6" target="_blank"><strong>Install Now</strong></a>